Adapting your home: managing cognitive impairment and behaviour that challenges

 Behaviour that challenges

 The causes of behaviours that can be challenging vary.
 They may be due to a condition such as Autism, a learning disability, or may occur after a head injury or an illness.
 As part of the aging process, a condition such as dementia may also cause changes to a persons’ behaviour and result in behaviour that is challenging.
-More information on dementia can be found above and in DLF's fact sheets, Living with dementia.

 Understanding why someone displays behaviour that challenges will help towards managing this and altering the environment around them can reduce the likelihood of the behaviour occurring.
 Sometimes however it is not possible to find a cause of a behaviour, possibly because it does not occur immediately after a trigger, or because the person is unable to express what is upsetting them.
 Then the best response may be to ensure the behaviour does not put an individual or those around them at risk of harm.